The Benefits of Ileocecal Valve Massage

 Massaging the valve has been reported to help with issues such as colds, nausea, small intestinal bacterial overgrowth (SIBO), constipation, diarrhea and more due to the large impact that gastrointestinal health has on the entire body.

-Another great perk about this finding is that it is absolutely free.
+Another great perk about the ileocecal valve massage is that it is absolutely free.
 Free, natural, and evidence based healing solutions are always worth a try!

 What is the Ileocecal Valve?

 The ileocecal valve connects the large intestine to the small intestine.
 The valve creates a barrier that allows each environment to support different temperatures, pH levels, microflora and digestive processes.